 DIY Gift Ideas That Don’t Scream ‘DIY’

-Twenty-two DIY Gift Ideas that you will be thrilled to give and the recipient will be thrilled to receive.
-These creative homemade gifts are useful, and unique and don’t scream ‘DIY!’
+You will be thrilled to make and give any of these thirty DIY Gift Ideas, and the recipient will be thrilled to receive any of them.
+These creative homemade gifts are useful and unique and don’t scream ‘DIY!’

 Not a full-on, nose-up-in-the-air, thinking-I’m-better-than-you kind of snob; more of an I-do-appreciate-nice-things kind of snob.
 To that end, I like giving my friends and family nice things at gift-giving times.